-- (1) The information as to common shares beneficially owned or controlled has been provided by the directors themselves. - (2) Member of the Company's Audit Committee (the "Audit Committee"). - (3) Member of the Company's Compensation Committee (the "Compensation Committee"). - (4) Member of the Company's Corporate Governance and Nominating Committee. - (5) Includes 66,667 common shares owned by Alan Stephens' spouse.
+- (1) The information as to common shares beneficially owned or controlled has been provided by the directors themselves. - (2) Includes 66,667 common shares owned by Alan Stephens' spouse. - (3) Member of the Company's Audit Committee (the "Audit Committee"). - (4) Member of the Company's Corporate Governance and Nominating Committee. - (5) Member of the Company's Compensation Committee (the "Compensation Committee"). - (6) This does not include those 362,369,857 shares of the Company owned by Greenstone Resources L.P. and its affiliate, Greenstone Co-Investment No. (Coro) L.P., which are advised by Greenstone Capital LLP, of which Mr. Haworth is the managing partner.